 \section{Introduction}

 Nowadays, thousands of students enroll every year in pro\-gra\-mming-o\-ri\-ented Massive Open Online Courses (MOOCs)~\cite{clara}.
-On top of that, due to the current pandemic situation, even small-sized programming courses are being taught online.
+On top of that, due to the recent pandemic situation, even small-sized programming courses are being taught online.
 Providing feedback to novice students in introductory programming assignments (\IPAs) in these courses requires substantial effort and time by the faculty.
-Hence, there is an increasing need for automated semantic program repair frameworks~\cite{clara, semFix, directFix, searchRepair, angelix, asr-for-ITSP, gulwani-fse14, zimmerman-ase15} capable of providing automated, comprehensive, and personalized feedback to students in incorrect solutions to programming assignments.
+Hence, there is an increasing need for automated semantic program repair frameworks~\cite{clara, semFix, directFix, searchRepair, angelix, asr-for-ITSP, gulwani-fse14, zimmerman-ase15} capable of providing automated, comprehensive, and personalized feedback for students' incorrect solutions to programming assignments.

-Over the last few years, several program repair tools~\cite{clara,sarfgen,semCluster-pldi19, refactory} have exploited a large number of previously enrolled students to obtain diverse correct implementations for each \IPA.
+Over the last few years, several program repair tools~\cite{clara,sarfgen,semCluster-pldi19, refactory} have appeared that use a large number of diverse correct implementations submitted for each \IPA by previously enrolled students.
 Given an incorrect student submission, these frameworks use clustering methods to find the most similar correct submission from previous years to provide a minimal set of repairs to the student.
-Typically, having a similar correct implementation allows computing a smaller set of repairs to fix a given incorrect program rather than always using the set of repairs needed to make the incorrect submission semantically equivalent to a fixed reference solution.
-However, analyzing all previous correct student submissions for an \IPA is not feasible.
-To tackle this problem, different program clustering approaches have been proposed to use in program repair tools which enable focusing only on the representatives of the clusters. \Clara~\cite{clara} clusters the correct programs based on their dynamic equivalence~\cite{dynamic-equivalence} and control flow, i.e., the order in which program statements, instructions and function calls are executed. \textsc{Sarfgen}~\cite{sarfgen} computes program representations based on each program's abstract syntax tree. \textsc{SemCluster}~\cite{semCluster-pldi19} also uses each program's control flow.
-However, \textsc{SemCluster} uses each program's data flow which tracks the number of occurrences of consecutive values a variable takes during its lifetime.
+Using the same reference implementation to fix all incorrect programs can potentially generate a large set of repairs.
+On the other hand, having a similar correct implementation allows computing a smaller set of repairs.
+However, comparing on the fly all previous correct student submissions against a given incorrect submission is not feasible.

+To tackle this problem, different program clustering approaches have been used in program repair tools, which enable focusing only on the representatives of each cluster. \Clara~\cite{clara} clusters the correct programs based on their dynamic equivalence~\cite{dynamic-equivalence} and control flow, i.e., the order in which program statements, instructions, and function calls are executed. \textsc{Sarfgen}~\cite{sarfgen} computes program representations based on each program's abstract syntax tree. \textsc{SemCluster}~\cite{semCluster-pldi19} uses each program's control and data flow.
+A program's data flow tracks the number of occurrences of consecutive values a variable takes during its lifetime.